mikahanninen/grav-plugin-facebook/README.md

 # Grav Facebook Plugin

 `Facebook` is a simple [Grav][grav] Plugin that includes your Facebook page content to your Grav website.
+Plugin can be used to get any public Facebook page content.

 # Installation